Rate this poem:5.0 / 2 votes

 Use the citation below to add this poem to your bibliography:

-Discuss the poem "The Green Ribbon" with the community...
+Discuss the poem "A letter to myself" with the community...

 We're doing our best to make sure our content is useful, accurate and safe.